Use the Seedlist service provider interface (SPI) provided with IBM

 ® Connections to integrate your search engine with IBM

-This SPI applies to versions 3 and 3.0.1 of IBM
+This SPI applies starting in version 4.5 of IBM

 Unlike the general purpose IBM

 Connections application programming interfaces (API), the Seedlist SPI is intended specifically for the purpose of creating a search index.
 Independent applications that use this SPI should carefully follow all aspects of the framework outlined in this document to correctly index all content without impeding the operation of the IBM